 - Seek out the company’s public job opportunities, even if you don’t see the word “intern” listed… you might sneak in as an intern if you fit the mold for a project they are working on NOW

-- Look at LinkedIn for either primary or secondary connections to people at your target organization
+- Look at LinkedIn for either primary or secondary connections to people at your target organization and request an introduction through mutual connections

 - Repeat for each company.